 Coffee Cozy: Cut down on wasted cardboard coffee sleeves by making your very own denim coffee cozy from an old pair of pants.
 Simply snip the fabric to fit your favorite sized cup or mug and hem the top and bottom. [via Doctor Popular]

 Patching Other Jeans: Don’t let a small tear force you to toss an otherwise perfectly good pair of jeans.
 Cut patches from an old pair to fix up a current pair of pants.
-Use a bit of fabric glue to adhere the patch, and just like that, your pants have been fixed.
+Use a bit of fabric glue to stick the patch on, and just like that, your pants have been fixed.

-Desk Organizer: Using the back pockets on a pair of blues, you can make a handy desk-side organizer with a board and a glue gun.
-The pockets are a great place to store pens, pencils and other office supplies.
-Or use it in the garage to store tools, nails and other hardware.
+Desk Organizer: Using the back pockets from a pair of blues, you can make a handy desk-side organizer, using a board and a glue gun.
+The pockets are a great place to store pens, pencils and all your office supplies.
+Or use it in the garage to store tools, nails or other hardware.

-iPhone Sleeve: Cut up a pair of blue jeans and resew them to fashion a cheap, effective sleeve for your iPhone, iPad or other gadgets.
-Use a swatch from the jeans’ rear and the back pocket can double as a storage place for credit cards and cash.
+iPhone Sleeve: Cut up a pair of blue jeans and resew them to fashion a cheap, effective sleeve for your iPhone, iPad or other gadget.
+If you use a swatch from the jeans’ rear, the back pocket can double as a storage place for credit cards and cash.
 It’s an iPhone case and a wallet.

-Heat Pack: Cut off a pant leg, tie off or sew up end and fill the leg with dried rice.
+Heat Pack: Cut off a pant leg, tie off or sew up the end and fill with dried rice.
 Seal up the other end and you have a convenient hot pack to soothe achy muscles.
 Simply pop it into the microwave for a couple of minutes and apply wherever it hurts.
-A homemade heat pack would be perfect in a DIY gift basket for someone who deserves a little TLC.
-We'd like to give these (as well as a huge pat on the back) to the Dallas roofers who helped to rebuild several Texas churches that were lost to arson.
+A homemade heat pack would be perfect in a DIY gift basket for someone that deserves a little TLC.

-Make a Quilt: Anyone who has had to part with an old pair of jeans knows that it’s hard to let go of such a well-loved and well-worn piece of denim.
-Transform that soft, supple fabric into quilt so that you can continue loving those jeans long after they lived their last day as a pair of pants. [via HGTV]
+Make a Quilt: Anybody who has had to part with an old pair of jeans knows that it’s hard to let go of such a well-loved and well-worn piece of denim.
+Transform that soft, supple fabric into a quilt so that you can continue loving those jeans long after they've lived their last day as a pair of pants. [via HGTV]

 Keep Out the Cold: Fill a pant leg with sand and sew it up.
-Slide it against the base of a door to insulate your home in the winter months.
+Slide it against the base of a door to help insulate your home in the cold winter months.